Chris Brown Calls Aziz Ansari ‘Aladdin’ After Comparison To Donald Trump

 Chris Brown has never demonstrated that he has a great sense of humor, so it wasn’t a shock when he lashed out at comic Aziz Ansari when he used Brown’s name in a joke about Donald Trump on Saturday Night Live over the weekend.
 But what has caused some people to react was the racist nature of Chris Brown’s reaction.
 Ansari called President Donald Trump the “Chris Brown” of politics.

-Oddly enough, Donald Trump has not lashed out at being compared to Chris Brown, who has had several scrapes with the law, and was perhaps best known for beating up Rihanna.
+Oddly enough, Donald Trump has not lashed out at being compared to Chris Brown, who has had several scrapes with the law and was perhaps best known for beating up Rihanna.
 After appearances on SNL, Trump has been known to lash out at Alec Baldwin’s impression of him, says the Inquisitr.
 Following Baldwin’s appearances on SNL, a Twitter battle ensued, with Baldwin and Trump exchanging barbs.
 The battle was further complicated by Alec Baldwin’s brother, Stephen Baldwin, who is an ardent Trump supporter.

 Aziz Ansari Calls Donald Trump The 'Chris Brown Of Politics,' Brown Responds (VIDEO) https://t.co/PBAeMW1THA